Taking inventory is a pain, but there are two ways to effectively reduce that pain.

 How to Use an Inventory Tracking Spreadsheet

 - Choose an inventory period and be consistent.
 Pick an inventory period (weekly, bi-weekly, or monthly) and stick to it.
 Remember to always take your inventory at the same time.
 Preferably when your restaurant or bar is closed, and count your bottles in the same order from left to right.
 Skipping inventory counts may lead you to discover what happens when alcohol expires.

 - Stay organized.
 Use the same spreadsheet template each time you do inventory, and keep both digital and hard copies of reports.

 - Train your staff.
 Teach your employees how to count inventory using your spreadsheet.
 Make sure they are familiar with the rule of tenths and can identify shrink (spillage, breakage, theft via overpouring, or comps).
-For even more effectiveness, put all this information in your bar staff training manual.
+For even more effectiveness, put all this information in your bar training manual.

 - Create a transfer log.
-Know exactly where your products are by tracking when a bottle is moved from your cellar or storage room to the bar.
+Know exactly where your products are by tracking when a bottle is moved from your cellar, storage room, or warehousing to the bar.
 You don't want to have an inaccurate count and end up with too little or excess inventory.

 - Use a digital beverage inventory management solution.
 A bar inventory software like BinWise Pro makes counting bottles easy

 When it comes to developing an inventory action plan, you will have some trial and error.
 Before settling into a routine, take time to think about what has worked well for you in the past.
 Also, analyze what processes can be improved.
 You should also put together a comprehensive bar supplies list.

 Doing so can help you identify your program’s weak points, and better optimize the process going forward.